samyarsworld/galactchat-chat-app-frontend/README.md

 - **UI Icons and Components From Various Libraries:** The app's UI is made more attractive using various icons and components from libraries such as `react-icons`, `react-spinners`, and `moment`.

+<a name="future"></a>
+## Future Improvements
+<a name="front"></a>
+### Frontend
+There are several ways that user experience could be improved in the future.
+Here are a few suggestions:

+**Customizable User Profile**: Allow users to edit their profile information and customize their settings according to their preferences.

+**Custom Themes**: Introduce different color themes and dark mode options for the chat app to provide a more personalized experience for the users.

+**GIF and Emoji Support**: Expand the variety of visual messages available by incorporating GIF and more emojis into the chat app.

+<a name="back"></a>
+### Backend
+There are several additional feature that can be added to improved the usage of the app in the future.
+Here are a few suggestions:

+- **Premium Cloud Service for Better Database Efficiency**: The app's database can be improved by using a more premium and paid cloud service provider, which can result in faster and more reliable data storage and retrieval.
+-
+- **Adding Friends and Follow Functionality**: Enhance user experience by allowing them to add friends and follow different users on the platform.
+-
+- **Improved Message Search**: Add the ability to search through messages in addition to searching usernames to easily find specific information.
+-
+- **WebRTC-based Video and Voice Calling**: Enable users to make video and voice calls within the app using WebRTC technology for a more integrated experience.
+-
+- **AI Chatbot Integration**: Incorporate an AI-powered chatbot to provide users with automated assistance and support with their queries.
+-
+- **Message Deletion Functionality**: Allow users to delete messages for better control over their conversation history.
+-
+- **Group Chat Functionality**: Enhance the social aspect of the app by adding group chat functionality, where multiple users can participate in a conversation at the same time.

 ## Credits